apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     response my be obtainble with filtering off.
   2017-12-17:  Added a driver for the FT5x06 capacitive, multi-touch
     controller.
 Add support logic for the LPCXpresso-LPC54528 to initialize and the register the FT5x06 driver.
-Untested on initial commit
+Currently, the system asserts during boot up.
+This is because the FT5x06 interrupt is on pin P4.0 but pin interrupts are only supported on P0.m and P1.m, m=0..31.
+Does this mean that TSC interrupts are not supported?
+    I think so!
+I think that a polled solution will have to be used.

 Configurations
 ==============